BrewBlox/brewblox-documentation/docs/dev/reference/controlbox_spark_protocol.md

 On startup, the controller will send a welcome message.
 This message is defined by the application.

-The BrewBlox firmware sends an event prefixed with `BREWBLOX,`, containing in order and comma separated:
+The Brewblox firmware sends an event prefixed with `BREWBLOX,`, containing in order and comma separated:

 - Firmware version (git sha)
 - Protocol version (git sha)